Common Name: Lavender

 Its name comes from the medieval Latin lavare—“to wash”—reflecting its long association with cleanliness, freshness, and domestic rituals.

-In food traditions, lavender was never abundant or bold, but rather a quiet accent, used sparingly to perfume sweets, waters, and preserved foods.
+In food traditions, lavender was always used sparingly to perfume sweets, waters, and preserved foods.

 Sensory Profile